SteveWang1992/Getting_Cleaning_Data_Course_Project/README.md

 8. subject_test_path: the file path of subject_test.txt
 9. output_path: the file path you would like to store the tidy dataset created by the `run_analysis`

-The structure of `run_analysis` function code mainly have four different parts
+The structure of `run_analysis` function code mainly have several different parts as following:

 1. Part 1: Using `read_delim()` from readr package
     Loading feature file, and then cleaning, tidying the feature dataframe.
 Extracting the specific features info from the features dataframe.